What's New Beginners Materials Texts Articles Columns Lognet Miscellaneous Contact

 Welcome to Loglan.org

 Loglan is an artificial human language originally designed/invented by James Cooke Brown in the late 1950's.
-He has worked on it ever since with the help and input of many volunteers.
+He worked on it for many years with the help and input of many volunteers.

 picture of three men